 To earn money for college Tom worked as a newspaper boy, a gravedigger, a farm hand, grocery bagger, jewelry store clerk, and in a steel foundry.
 After military service, he was employed in a state social services department and later as a county emergency manager.
 In private industry, Mr. Williams worked for an insurance company and in customer service for a dry cleaning business.
 As a volunteer and later employee of non-profit organizations, he helped people find jobs, performed fundraising activities, and trained volunteers to aid citizens affected by natural disasters.
 Tom rejoined the government helping communities face the challenges of terrorism and other crises like active shooters.

 He is a disabled veteran who lived, served, traveled, and vacationed on six continents in more than forty countries.
 Mr. Williams has appeared on local morning television and noontime radio talk shows and has conducted crisis management seminars in Asia, Europe, and the United States.

 Tom was born in the Sandhills region of western Nebraska.
 He attended private and public schools and, as was typical for young boys, participated in Scouting and played several sports.
 Mr. Williams earned a Bachelor of Science from the United States Military Academy, West Point, New York, and commissioning as a Second Lieutenant, United States Army.
-Tom achieved magna cum laude honors obtaining a Masters from the Martin School of Public Administration and Public Policy, University of Kentucky, Lexington, Kentucky.
+Tom achieved magna cum laude honors obtaining a Masters from the Martin School of Public Policy and Administration, University of Kentucky, Lexington, Kentucky.